samhuhnke/Huhnke-2026-Social-Values-and-Urban-Greenspaces/README.md

 9. Buffer administrative boundaries with 200m buffer to account for the influence of canopy cover just outside the 100m buffer-zone on points inside the 100m buffer-zone
 10. Clip CLM canopy cover data to the extent of the 200m-buffered administrative boundaries (+for the 100m-buffered boundaries as a backup)

+#### Helsinki Land Cover Data
+To identify the type of greenspace the CLM Urban Atlas (2018) data was used.
+The data can be downloaded at: https://land.copernicus.eu/en/products/urban-atlas/urban-atlas-2018#download

+1. Download data and add to the QGIS
+2. Clip by 200m-buffered administrative boundary
+3. WIP - something with adding to the PPGIS.csv file or however I'm going to analyse this data

 #### Helsinki Zonal Statistics - WIP
 1. WIP